Watch our solar information session

 - Your panels need to be located far from your switchboard or on multiple roof faces, and require additional cabling.

 There are state and Federal Government rebates and incentives available for installing solar, and various financing options for covering the upfront cost.

 Victorian Government’s Solar Victoria rebates

 When you receive a quote from an authorised solar retailer, they will work with you to claim the rebate.
-Yarra Energy Foundation can also assist you with applying for a solar rebates.
 Solar Victoria highly recommends that you receive confirmation of your eligibility before accepting a quote or paying a deposit.